Morten Harket: A-ha

-As a band member
+Band members

 Paul Waaktaar-Savoy describes Harket as being "totally different from me."
 He recalls the band's first visit to London together, during which Harket burned all his clothes and re-fashioned his wardrobe.
 "He has given me self-confidence, encourages me to talk to people, not to be afraid and to use the abilities I have.
 Morten is actually the only one in Norway who had as much ambition as I did.
 I guess we both have big egos.
 In a way, we're each sitting in our own little world, while Mags is more down to earth.
 Mags often has to mediate between Morten and me...
 It's good that we're so different and still respect each other.
 The tension between us is creative."

 Magne Furuholmen describes Harket as "together".
 Furuholmen says Harket "believes strongly in everything he does.
 This goes for the band too, and it rubs off on us.
 He has the courage of his own convictions and cannot be shaken.
 He's an expert at always getting the last word, whether he's right or not.
 Morten is very loyal and he's fair when it comes to giving people a chance, letting them show who they are and what they're worth before judging them."

-On a-ha recordings, Morten has sung with Graham Nash, Lissie, Alison Moyet, Ian McCulloch, Ingrid Helene Håvik and Anneli Drecker.
+On A-ha recordings, Morten has sung with Graham Nash, Lissie, Alison Moyet, Ian McCulloch, Ingrid Helene Håvik and Anneli Drecker.